AdobeDocs/analytics-platform.en/help/stitching/shared-devices.md

 ---
 # Shared devices

-This article provides context on shared devices, how to handle and mitigate data from shared devices using stitching, and understand shared device exposure in a data using Query Service.
+This article provides context on shared devices, how to handle and mitigate data from shared devices using stitching, and understand shared device exposure in your data using Query Service.

 ## What is a shared device?